Data Processing Addendum (Service Provider Addendum)

 1.3 Roles.

 For Customer Data that Provider processes to deliver the Services, Customer is a business/controller and Provider is a service provider/processor under Applicable Laws.
-For Provider’s own operations (e.g., account administration, billing via Paddle, business email via Google Workspace), Provider acts as an independent business/controller.
+Where GDPR or UK GDPR applies, Customer is either (a) the "controller" or (b) a "processor" acting on behalf of its controller customer, and Provider is the "processor" or "subprocessor" (respectively), as those terms are defined under GDPR/UK GDPR.
+This DPA (including its Annexes and Security Schedule) is intended to satisfy the parties' obligations under Article 28(3) GDPR (and equivalent UK GDPR provisions), to the extent applicable.
+For Provider's own operations (e.g., billing via Paddle, Provider business communications, internal finance and compliance records), Provider acts as an independent business/controller.
 For clarity, Paddle acts as Merchant of Record and reseller for billing and buyer/payment data; it is not a party to this DPA and does not process Customer Data as defined here.

 1.4 Customer Data.